revng/revng/docs/GeneratedIRReference.rst

 Always on the basis of the information recovered by the analysis performed by rev.ng we are able to emit ``ret`` instructions where needed.

-As a reference at the end of the basic block ``bb.myfunction`` the branch to the
+As a reference, at the end of the basic block ``bb.myfunction`` the branch to the
 dispatcher:

 .. code-block:: llvm